PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 is a multiset, then $|S|$ is the number of objects in S.

+# Rubiks Specicific Theorems
 ## Macros

+Macros are a set of instructions for solving a particular configurations of the cube, i.e. applying a macro permutes the from one state to another

 ## Bottom Up Algorithm

 Bottom up algorithm:
 Pick a face
 solve for the edges